 Soon enough, I wasn’t bringing in a car seat to pick him up anymore.
-And then he was walking down the steps on his own.
-And then he was able to start holding some of his own things.
+And then he tiptoed down the steps on his own.
+And then he held some of his own things.

 All of a sudden, he wasn’t the only focus at pickup and drop-off.
-All of a sudden, he was the older kid in the situation, the veteran, the been-there, done-that, Elliott-can-you-walk-a-little-faster-Daddy-has-to-grab-your-sister-oh-God-why-is-she-near-the-steps?!
+All of a sudden, he became the older kid in the situation, the veteran, the been-there, done-that, Elliott-can-you-walk-a-little-faster-Daddy-has-to-grab-your-sister-oh-God-why-is-she-near-the-steps?!

 And then he wrapped up daycare for the summer.

 The next parenting phase